Daimler's car sharing business car2go to quit UK, London a challenge

-FRANKFURT Daimler's (DAIGn.DE) car2go business will withdraw from the United Kingdom at the end of May after the car-sharing business it runs with rental firm Europcar IPO-EUROP.PA failed to gain traction in London.
+FRANKFURT May 28 Daimler's car2go business will withdraw from the United Kingdom at the end of May after the car-sharing business it runs with rental firm Europcar IPO-EUROP.PA failed to gain traction in London.

 "We've listened closely to customer feedback and taking the UK's strong culture and tradition of private vehicle ownership into account, we have decided to withdraw from the UK market place," the company said on its website.